 John F.C.B.
 Vance was known internationally as Canada’s Sherlock Holmes.
-During his forty-two-year-career, starting as the City Analyst in 1907, he helped detectives solve hit-and-runs, safe-crackings, and some of the most sensational murder cases of the 20th century.
-Vance was constantly called to crime scenes and to testify in court because of his skills in serology, toxicology, and autopsy.
+During his forty-two-year-career, he helped detectives solve some of the most sensational murder cases of the 20th century.
+Vance was constantly called to crime scenes and to testify in court because of his skills in serology, toxicology, firearms examination and autopsy.

-Blood, Sweat, and Fear delves into some of the most notorious cases in BC’s history, and the personal struggle of John F.C.B.
-Vance, a scientist who never lost his moral compass in the midst of corruption that reached to the top of the police force and to City Hall.
+Blood, Sweat, and Fear delves into the police investigation of some of the most notorious cases in BC’s history, while giving a sense of what life was like during a particularly turbulent time in Vancouver’s history.
+At the same time, it reveals Vance’s personal struggle, a scientist who never lost his moral compass in the midst of corruption that reached to the top of the police force and to City Hall.

 “Lazarus has done quite a detective job herself in tracking down and piecing together [Inspector John Vance’s] journals and papers,” writes George Fetherling in the Georgia Straight.
 “This is a fine Vancouver book indeed.”

 “Had Vance been born a few decades later, his work would have qualified him for a spot on the Forensic Files television series.
 Instead he will be remembered through this book,” writes the Times Colonist.